richmahn/en_tn/num/front/intro.md

 #### How should the title of this book be translated? ####

 The title of this book, "Numbers," refers to when the number of the Israelites was counted.
-The people of the project language may already familiar with the name "Numbers" from other Bible versions.
+The people of the project language may already be familiar with the name "Numbers" from other Bible versions.
 If not, the translator could consider a clearer name for the book, such as "The Counting of the People of Israel."
 (See: [[rc://en/tw/dict/bible/other/census]])

 #### Who wrote the Book of Numbers? ####